Market House, Ledbury

 HERITAGE HIGHLIGHTS: The only timber-framed market hall in Herefordshire still in its original location

-Arguably the finest timber-framed market hall in England, Ledbury's iconic timber-framed 17th-century Market Hall (sometimes known as the Market House) was begun in 1617 and took 51 years to complete.
-Then, as now, the Market Hall hosts regular markets, with stalls set up on the arcaded ground floor, out of the weather.
+Arguably the finest timber-framed market hall in England, Ledbury's iconic timber-framed 17th-century Market House (sometimes known as the Market Hall) was begun in 1617 and took 51 years to complete.
+Then, as now, the Market House hosts regular markets, with stalls set up on the arcaded ground floor, out of the weather.

-Though there are other timber-framed market halls in Herefordshire, Ledbury's is the only one still in use and still in its original position.
+Though there are other timber-framed market houses in Herefordshire, Ledbury's is the only one still in use and still in its original position.

 Ledbury's broad Market Place was established in 1122 when the town was granted the right to hold a regular weekly market.
 Over the medieval period, two rows of shops gradually encroached on the Market Place.